polterguy/polterguy.github.io/documentation/magic.deploy/index.md

-**Notice** - This assumes you have configured a DNS A record pointing to your virtual machine with the URL of where you want your frontend to be found, and that you used this URL as you generated your frontend - In addition to that you generated your app on your Magic VPS instance.
+**Notice** - This assumes you have configured a DNS A record pointing to your virtual machine with the URL of where you want your frontend to be found, and that you used this URL as you generated your frontend - In addition to that you _generated your app on your Magic VPS instance_.
 The last part is important since by default a generated Angular frontend will use the same API URL as the URL you are using to generate your frontend.